RoanH/NotPetya/Notes/log.md

 The function otherwise still looks rather complicated.
 Just to get an idea of what we'll be dealing with later with we quickly look at the 3 nested functions `FUN_10009322`, `FUN_100091fa` and `FUN_10009286`.
 Interestingly we see that the first two have their calling conventian marked as `__thiscall`.
 Unexpectedly we also see that the first argument is a `void *this`.
 From this we learn that we are looking at C++ code.

 Now given that we've done our homework by watching [a series](https://www.youtube.com/watch?v=Q90uZS3taG0) on the reverse engineering of WannaCry.
-We realise that we shoul run OOAnalyzer to help us make more sense of the C++ code.
+We realise that we should run OOAnalyzer to help us make more sense of the C++ code.

 Following the [OOAnalyzer installation guide](https://github.com/cmu-sei/pharos/blob/master/INSTALL.md).
 We start by pulling their docker image.